-In the Simulink Editor, select File > Simulink Preferences
+In the Simulink Editor, on the Modeling tab, select Environment > Simulink Preferences

 In the General pane, clear Open the timing legend when the sample time display is changed and click Apply.

-The Model Data Editor (View > Model Data Editor) shows information about model data (signals, parameters, and states)
+The Model Data Editor shows information about model data such as signals,

-the sample time specified for each signal in a model.
+time specified for each signal in a model.
 After you update the block diagram, the

-column also shows the specific sample that each signal uses (for
+column also shows the specific sample that each signal uses.
+For example, for

-example, for

 signals for which you specify inherited sample time, the column shows